-There are a number of BMPs that could appropriately be implemented in the Webster Lake watershed (Table 7-1).
+There are a number of BMPs that may be appropriate for implementation in the Pearly Lake watershed (Table 7-1).
 BMPs fall into three main functional groups: 1) Recharge / Infiltration Practices, 2) Low Impact Development Practices, and 3) Extended Detention Practices.
-The table lists the practices, the pollutants typically removed and the degree of effectiveness for each type of BMP.
+Table 7-1 lists the practices, the pollutants typically removed and the degree of effectiveness for each type of BMP.
 Specific information on the BMPs is well summarized by the Center for Watershed Protection (2000).

-Some of these practices may be directly applicable to the Webster Lake watershed.
 The natural wetlands in the watershed naturally function to slow runoff water thereby encouraging infiltration of water and removal of TP through settling, soil adsorption and plant uptake.
 These functions should be preserved.